First Simple Plugin

 Every plugin requires a configuration file.
-So let's add a new and empty configuration file
+Let's create a new file named mobro_plugin_config.json

 {